dy/spect/readme.md

 ### `.attr( name | val, deps? )` − attributes provider

 Read or write attributes to elements in a set.
 Same as `.prop`, but works with attributes, therefore values are always strings.
 Reading creates observer for external attribute changes.
+For boolean values, it sets/unsets attribute, rather than stringifies value.

 ```js
 // write attribute